THE STORY OF THE

 Even closer was the symbol from the late, great TV series, "Lois & Clark: The New Adventures of Superman", in which Dean Cain played the titular male character.

-Here's a representation of that selfsame emblem, using the same colors as the outfit.
+Here's a representation of that selfsame emblem.

 As we neared the premier of "Superman Returns", we were consistently reminded of the importance of Superman's symbol.
 The trailers and teasers utilized it repeatedly and it stirred the emotions of moviegoers and web-surfers everywhere.
 While previous live- action versions of Superman in film or television had not quite perfected the art of the "S" shield, this one tried a new tactic by going with a plastic relief (3-D) version that was not only on his chest, but they included one on his belt... okay, maybe not my favorite choice.
 But I appreciated the efforts to honor the Donner movies with Christopher Reeve.